alpdias/connection-python-mysql/README.md

 --------------------------------------------------------

-Script to make a connection between a database using MySQL through code written in Python.
+Script to make a connection between a database using MySQL and code written in Python.

 * Conexão Python e MySQL.py: Simple code explaining how the connection is made.
 * FuncaoDeConexao.py: Function code to make the connection.